 Our Masters programs for Law Graduates provide high quality, flexible coursework for students looking to further focus their legal knowledge through coursework or research.

-The Masters of Laws program are for students proceeding directly from undergraduate study as well as experienced legal practitioners wishing to specialise in areas of commercial law and who wish to develop their scholarly skills in legal research and writing.
+The Master of Laws program are for students proceeding directly from undergraduate study as well as experienced legal practitioners wishing to specialise in areas of commercial law and who wish to develop their scholarly skills in legal research and writing.

 - Learn from some of Australia’s top legal minds and experienced international teaching staff with vast experience in law practice.